Ayngie/assignment-typescript-Webshop-VackraMaltiderAB/README.md

-OBS!
+# Group assignment - building a webshop

+## Short description
+This project was a group assignment, at Medieinstitutet Sthlm.
+I built the fictitious webshop together with Wilma Wiker and Barbra Miklosovikova.
+Tha aim of the assignment was to build a webshop with Typescript & Sass.

+NB!
 Changed repo-name due to existing actual company with old project name for the fictitious webshop.

 ---

-# webshop9
-Grupparbete Medieinstitutet FED22S - med Wilma, Barbora och Angelica

-# INFO FRÅN SEBASTIAN:
+## INFO FRÅN SEBASTIAN:
-## Webshop
+### Webshop

 Ni skall skapa en webshop!!
 Hurra :)